cliffjsgit/class3-slides/slides.md

 # most common symbol.
 It is slow going at first, but with caution and hours of
 # training you can gradually gain facility.
 #
-# All right, I'll stop now.
 #
-# 1. Write a function "has_no_e" that returns True if the given word doesn't
+# a.
+Write a function "has_no_e" that returns True if the given word doesn't
 # have the letter "e" in it.
+# b.
 Use the function to create a list of only the
 # words that have no "e".
 Then compute the percentage of words that have no "e".
-# Return these as objects in a list "answer".
 </code></pre>

 +++++